 It is advisable to get a blood test done after the pregnancy test at home for a confirmed result.

 Here are a few frequently asked questions about pregnancy test kits:

 1. What if no lines appear on the test?

 If no lines appear on the pregnancy test stick, then the test will stand invalid.
 In most of these cases, the problem is with the kit itself.
 To be on the safer side, repeat the test after 2 to 3 days.

 2. When does the test need to be repeated?

-In cases where a faint second line appears on pregnancy test kit or no lines appear at all, then a repeat test may be required just to be sure.
+In cases where a faint second line appears on pregnancy test kit, or no lines appear at all, then a repeat test may be required to be sure.

 3. What does 99 percent accuracy mean?

 When a second line appears distinctly on the kit, then it is 99 percent confirmed that you are pregnant.
-99 percent accuracy means, if the test were repeated 100 times (with a kit from the same brand/company), it will give correct result 99 times. so there is a 1 in 100 chance that the test give an incorrect result.
+99 percent accuracy means, if the test were repeated 100 times (with a kit from the same brand/company), it will give a correct result 99 times.
+There is a 1 in 100 chance that the test gives an incorrect result.